 Revel in the Suburban Feels of Columbia, Maryland

 Does having a big house with a picket fence seem like a dream come true?
 Columbia gives its residents a dense suburban feeling, and 76% of them say that the quality of the exterior is excellent.
 That might be the reason why 67% of the local residents chose to buy a house and settle for good.
-The median home value of $367,600 might be a little steep, but with a median household income of $103,700, you will manage.
+The median home value of $367,600 might be a little steep, but with a median household income of $103,700, you will manage, especially if you move into a smaller home and donate some unwanted items.
 The leading employer is the US Federal Government, but there are also companies like Pet Meds, Arbitron, and Sourcefire.

 Kids will love swimming and recreating at one of 23 outdoor and six indoor pools, but there are also ice and roller skating rinks, golf courses, playgrounds, and even an equestrian center.
 Nevertheless, it is not all fun and games.
 Howard County Library rates among the finest in the nation by Hennen’s American Public Library Ratings.
 Just being there might make your kids fall in love with books and reading.